What happens if I don't get rid of gulls?

 Gulls are protected under the Wildlife and Countryside Act 1981.
 The law makes it an offence to kill or injure the birds, or destroy or remove their nests without an appropriate licence.
 Even with a licence, there are conditions for use.
 For example, culling would only be permitted where the gulls are posing a risk to human health and safety, causing damage to agricultural land, or putting aircraft at risk.
 But when it comes to getting rid of gulls, you do have options.

-This means no overflowing bins or bags of rubbish left out.
+Keep your outdoor spaces clean and tidy: This means no overflowing bins or bags of rubbish left out.
 Talk to neighbouring businesses to make sure they are looking after their general housekeeping too.
 One lacklustre waste management regime can cause problems for all of you.

-Repair any damage.
+Check your roof: Repair any damage.
 The last thing you want is gulls or other pest birds getting into your roof space.
 Have your solar panels inspected too as gulls often nest under them.

-Don’t be tempted to try and get rid of gulls on your own, call in the professionals.
-We understand bird behaviour and we’ve controlled bird populations in some challenging locations like power stations and railway platforms.
+Call in the professionals: Don't be tempted to try and get rid of gulls on your own, call in the professionals.
+We understand bird behaviour and we've controlled bird populations in some challenging locations like power stations and railway platforms.
 We survey your site and work with you to find a solution to get rid of gulls that meets your needs.
 This is important because every site is different.

 A huge part of controlling a pest bird population is bird proofing.
 There are some great options which are a mix of deterrents and physical barriers to prevent gulls from landing and nesting on your building.
 The options we'll talk to you about will include: